offbynull/learn/Math/input/input.md

 Fraction addition
 ```

+`{bm} /(Fraction multiplication)/i`
-Recall that when you multiply by two integer numbers together, you're effectively doing repetitive addition -- you're copying the value a certain number of times and combining those copies together.
+Recall that when you multiply two integer numbers together, you're effectively doing repetitive addition -- you're copying the value a certain number of times and combining those copies together.
 For example, performing...

  * `{kt} 4 \cdot 3` is the same as `{kt} 4+4+4` -- product is 12.